Frequently Asked Questions

 What are my payment options?

 We encourage all of our families to enroll in our direct withdrawal program for easy, convenient, and automatic payments.
-We also accept cash, checks and major credit cards.
+We also accept major credit cards.